 English Lavender - same function as Boxwood

-this lavender can't be beat for neatness and impact.USDA zones: 4 to 10 Water requirement: Well-drained to dry soilLight requirement: Full sunMature size: 1½ feet tall and 2½ feet wideSeasonal interest: Year-roundWhen to plant: Anytime
+into a low mound.
+Set in geometric patterns or lined up along pathways, this lavender can't be beat for neatness and impact.USDA zones: 4 to 10 Water requirement: Well-drained to dry soilLight requirement: Full sunMature size: 1½ feet tall and 2½ feet wideSeasonal interest: Year-roundWhen to plant: Anytime

 Huettl Landscape Architecture

-e are Lavender - probably Grosso or Provence, with Penstemon behind the wall.
+Those are Lavender - probably Grosso or Provence, with Penstemon behind the wall.